rafalnawojczyk/Twitch-Statistics-Project/README.md

 I used in this app various of tools that NextJS provides, such as:
 - ISR - used in probably the most of all pages, because my data is changing each hour, and that the revalidation time, that is triggering site regeneration.
 This ensures that data is always actual and up to date, and pages are loading surprisingly fast, due to prerendering.
 - SSR - I used that tool in one case.
 It is rendering content for each request, but lets you use your backend API routes.
 Really solved the problem behind getting tons of data from Twitch API each hour.
+- Dynamic Routes - essential tool that gives easy access to query parameters in URL, and in combination with SSR lets me generate dynamic content based on query.

 ![Twitch statistics screenshot](https://github.com/rafalnawojczyk/Twitch-Statistics-Project/blob/master/public/twitch-statistics-screenshot.png?raw=true)